 Dr. J.D.
-Bowers has thirteen years of experience in Honors teaching and administration, and over three decades of professional experience in higher and secondary education.
-He is passionate about making sure that honors students at MU succeed in their academic and co-curricular pursuits; he is especially passionate about guiding students through their explorations and engagements with knowledge, specifically in an expansive (both broad and deep) understanding of the dimensions and dynamics of genocide and its lasting consequences.
+Bowers has fourteen years of experience in Honors teaching and administration, and over three decades of professional experience in higher and secondary education.
+He is passionate about making sure that honors students at MU succeed in their academic and co-curricular pursuits, guiding students through their explorations and engagements with knowledge, specifically in an expansive (both broad and deep) understanding of the dimensions and dynamics of genocide and its lasting consequences.
 Through his work in the classroom and his efforts to extend students’ learning beyond those confines, he has experienced what he considers his most “notable” accomplishments.

 He holds a Ph.D. and MA in history from Indiana University and a BA in government from The College of William & Mary in Virginia, is a 2005 recipient of a Fulbright Teaching Award, the recipient of two awards for outstanding international teaching, the Award for Excellence in Undergraduate Teaching (NIU), the 2017 Ann Covington Award for Mentoring, from MU’s Fellowships Office, and the 2019 Mizzou Alumni Association Faculty Award for Excellence.